Palash90/site-assets/blogs/build-your-own-nn/README.md

 - **The Blank Canvas:** Initializing the environment and establishing the foundational data structures.
 - **The Mathematical Engine:** Implementing tensors, gradients, and backpropagation from scratch.
 - **Building the Network:** Constructing layers and activation functions.
-- **The Visual Goal:** Training our library to interpret and reconstruct images, proving that 'magic' is just high-dimensional calculus written in a language with strict safety guarantees.
+- **The Visual Goal:** Training our library to interpret and reconstruct images, proving that 'magic' is just linear algebra and high-dimensional calculus written in a language with strict safety guarantees.

 ![Image Reconstruction]()